nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `TAddressBook` and the **Actor** is the `Teaching Assistant (TA)`, unless specified otherwise)

 **Use case: Add Labs**

+**MSS**
+1. TA request to add new lab
+2. TAB adds lab tag to master list of lab tags
+3. TAB adds a new lab tag to every student
+4. TAB shows updated lab tags
+5. TAB displays success message

+   Use case ends.

+**Extensions**
+* 2a.
+TAB detects that the student list is empty
+    * 2a1.
+TAB displays warning message to user (that there are no students yet)

+      Use case ends
+* 2b.
+TAB detects that an identical lab tag already exists.
+    * 2b1.
+TAB displays error message (that tag already exists)

+      Use case ends

 **Use case: Filter Students**

 **MSS**